pkeroulas/st2110-toolkit/capture/dpdk/README.md

 ./build/app/dpdk-pdump -- --pdump 'port=0,queue=*,rx-dev=/tmp/test.pcap'
 ```

-Out of the box, DPDK hardly makes the jobs for as a proper ST 2110 capture engine.
-Read the following study to understand the obstacle or just jump to the [proposed solution](##-proposed-solution).
+## Features

 ### Hardware timestamps

 Raw timestamps are the captured values of the free running counter (one for each ethernet port).
-Unfortunataly, DPDK doesn't convert those values coming from mlx5 to nanoseconds.
+Unfortunataly, out of the box DPDK doesn't convert those values coming from mlx5 to nanoseconds.
-The resulting pcap file does't satisfy the accuracy required by EBU-LIST analyzer.
+If not patch, the resulting pcap file does't satisfy the accuracy required by EBU-LIST analyzer.

 2 methods for conversion: